mramshaw/istio-ingress-tutorial/docs/06-istio-route-rules.md

 An [Istio Route Rule](https://istio.io/docs/concepts/traffic-management/rules-configuration.html) can be used to force all clients to hit `v2` of the `istio-test` service.

-Create a route rule and save it to a file named `istio-test-default.yaml`:
+Create a Route Rule and save it to a file named `istio-test-default.yaml`:

 ```
 cat > istio-test-default.yaml <<EOF